aLEGEND21/Sprinkl/README.md

-# FoodApp - Tinder for Recipes
+# Sprinkl - Tinder for Recipes

 A modern, full-stack web application for discovering, searching, and saving recipes, powered by AI-driven personalized recommendations and Google OAuth authentication.